Benjamin-Crysup/whodunargs/README.md

 Build a gui to pick arguments for a program, then run\.

-MacOS: The default python has a busted tkinter\.
-Reinstall from python\.org\.
+Make sure your version of python has a working version of tkinter\.

 - \-\-prog python3